TheTrustedAdvisor/FabricAdoptionFramework/docs/methodologies/1-strategy/prepare-your-organization.md

 - **Identify strategic partners:** Include Microsoft, ISVs, and integrators that support data, identity, and application platforms.
 - **Promote integrated partnerships:** Treat vendors as strategic allies, not just suppliers.
 - **Meet regularly:** Include partners in governance, KPI reviews, and planning sessions.
+- Create joint roadmaps with partners to ensure alignment of goals and timelines.
+- Set up shared innovation initiatives to co-develop solutions and accelerate value realization.

 ---